Chomenor/ioef-cmod/cmod-readme.md

 # Compiling

 You should be able to compile this project using the ioquake3 steps [here](http://wiki.ioquake3.org/Building_ioquake3), substituting the cMod files/git address for the ioquake3 ones.
 If this doesn't work send me an email.

+# FAQ / Common Problems

+**Q:** Problems opening console.
+**A:** There are known issues with the normal console key on some keyboard layouts.
+Try using the alternative combination, Shift + ESC to open the console.

+**Q:** Problems opening ingame chat.
+**A:** There is a known bug in cMod versions prior to 1.08.
+Make sure you are using the latest version of cMod.

+**Q:** Settings "r_overBrightBits" and "r_mapOverBrightBits" not working.
+**A:** cMod uses r_overBrightFactor and r_mapLightingFactor instead, with the following mapping:

+r_overBrightFactor = 2 ^ r_overBrightBits
+r_mapLightingFactor = 2 ^ r_mapOverBrightBits

+For example, a setting of r_mapOverBrightBits 3 in another client translates to r_mapLightingFactor 8 in cMod.

+**Q:** Problems with jerkiness / low framerates.
+**A:** By default, cMod uses higher graphics settings than the original version of EF.
+These settings work best on newer computers and those with at least low end gaming-grade video cards.
+Check your video card/GPU model at [videocardbenchmark.net](http://videocardbenchmark.net).
+I recommend a score of 600 minimum, and 1200+ ideally, to run EF at full detail and 1080p resolution.
+If your hardware scores below these numbers you might consider upgrading your PC/video card.

+If you are having trouble with framerates in cMod you can try lowering the graphics quality settings.
+Two of the most significant settings that might increase framerates (at the expense of graphics quality) are r_picmip 1 and r_ext_texture_filter_anisotropic 0.

+**Q:** Mouse movement is different from original EF.
+**A:** By default, cMod tries to use raw input mode for mouse input, which bypasses OS acceleration settings and is generally more accurate for FPS games.
+If you prefer the mouse input to be the same as older versions of EF, try setting in_mouse_warping to 1 and restart cMod.

 # Credits